gto76/best-songs/README.md

 New Additions
 -------------
+Dr Dre - Nuthin But A G Thang
+Busta Rhymes - Gimme Some More
 The Kinks - Lola
 Jay-Z - 99 Problems

-Eminem - Lose Yourself
-Dr Dre - Nuthin But A G Thang
-Busta Rhymes - Gimme Some More
+Seatbelts - Clutch (japan big band)
+Antenat - Slon
+The Smiths How Soon Is Now?
 ice ice baby
-slim shady - without me, my name is black dog please step up - waits celebration of the lizard
+slim shady - without me, my name is, Lose Yourself black dog
 Queen - Another One Bites the Dust
-The Clash - Should I Stay or Should I Go
-The Smiths - Stop Me If You Think You've Heard This One Before The Smiths How Soon Is Now?
+The Smiths - Stop Me If You Think You've Heard This One Before Deee-Lite - Groove Is In The Heart
-The Cardigans - My Favourite Game “Walkaway Version” Deee-Lite - Groove Is In The Heart
+The Cardigans - My Favourite Game “Walkaway Version” Tom Waits - Step Right Up
-Technova" TOWA TEI
 Kraftwerk - Das Model
 Nine Inch Nails - Closer
-LCD Soundsystem - Too Much Love
-Tom Waits - In Shades
-Seatbelts - Clutch (japan big band)
-Antenat - Slon
-Janko Nilovic - Drug Song
 Breeders - Cannonball
-Modest Mouse - Float On
 Red Hot Chili Peppers - Under The Bridge
 Depeche Mode - Just Can't Get Enough
 Pearl Jam - Jeremy